Applied AI

 Data Quality, Testing, and Validation Practices

-Establish a regime of data quality gates at ingestion, model-level validation with backtesting, and policy validation with end-to-end tests.
+Establish data quality gates at ingestion, model-level validation with backtesting, and policy validation with end-to-end tests.
 Implement synthetic data generation for rare but high-impact scenarios, and maintain a test catalog that mirrors production data schemas and real-world asset profiles.
 Validate valuations against historical baselines and ensure that new models or new policies cannot cause regressions beyond defined tolerances.

 Strategic Perspective